MEGA65/open-roms/CONFIG.md

 Enable this option if you are using a tape interface adapter lacking tape motor control (most likely every adapter currently being sold) - this will eliminate the need to quickly press space when the program header information gets displayed.
 Note: if you are using a cassette player with REM port, and your adapter is connected to this port too, than you do not need this option.

-## Multiple SID support
+## Sound support

-The SID is a sound chip - the original Commodore 64 had one installed.
+The original Commodore 64 had one SID sound chip installed.
 However, mods exists to add more of them for improved sound capabilities.
 Emulators and FPGA machines typically allow to simulate more than one too.
 Unfortunately, there is no standard regarding how these additional chips are visible in the processor address space, and there is no sane way to detect it - thus, it has to be configurable.

 The SID support in the ROM is very limited - it only disables the sound during startup or warm restart (when STOP+RESTORE is pressed or BRK assembler instruction is executed).

-### `CONFIG_SID_2ND` and `CONFIG_SID_3RD`
+### `CONFIG_SID_2ND_ADDRESS` and `CONFIG_SID_3RD_ADDRESS`

-Each of them add support for one additional SID - addresses should be given in `CONFIG_SID_2ND_ADDRESS` and `CONFIG_SID_3RD_ADDRESS`, respectively.
-Do not use when `CONFIG_MB_MEGA_65` is selected - the motherboard support code already knows the SID locations.
+Each of them add support for one additional SID - addresses should be given as parameter, respectively.
+Do not use when `CONFIG_MB_M65` is selected - the motherboard support code already knows the SID locations.

 Each of these options needs 3 bytes in KERNAL segment.